gauravgola96/FastAPI-Example/README.md

 # FastAPI
-API to upload to s3 Asynchronously
+API for uploading object to s3 Asynchronously